onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 We expect:

-* In scenarios where a classical description is adequate at macroscopic scales, there exist encodings for which `I_macro(m; k)` lies in a low band, and the profile shows a pattern consistent with a crossover.
+* In scenarios where a classical description is adequate at macroscopic scales, there exist encodings for which `I_macro(m; k)` lies in a low band and the profile shows a pattern consistent with a crossover.
 * In scenarios where quantum effects remain operationally important even at large scales, `I_macro(m; k)` cannot be made small for any reasonable encoding that respects the fairness constraints.

 ### 3.5 Singular set and domain restrictions